fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 A minor bug with this naïve approach is that the ping will occur every time a variant is assembled when we're building multiple outputs.
 As with all bugs, this could be considered a feature if you use APK splits, product flavors, and intensely dislike all your coworkers.

- We can fix that at a later time - for now let's expose an extension that allows developers to control the behaviour of our plugin.
+We can fix this at a later time - for now let's expose an extension that allows developers to control the behaviour of our plugin.

-### Plugin Extensions
+### Gradle Plugin Extensions

-You're already [familiar with extensions](https://google.github.io/android-gradle-dsl/current/com.android.build.gradle.AppExtension.html), whether you know it or not.
+You're already [familiar with extension objects](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:getting_input_from_the_build), whether you know it [or not](https://google.github.io/android-gradle-dsl/current/com.android.build.gradle.AppExtension.html).
 For example, most of us have set the `versionName` for our app before:

 ```
 android {